dellsystem/dellsystem.github.io/tech.md

 * Siddharth Patel for Jacobin: [Tech Workers: Friends or Foes?](https://www.jacobinmag.com/2017/08/silicon-valley-gentrification-tech-sharing-economy)
 * [Coverage of the Lanetix firing](https://gist.github.com/bwestergard/a77744dc6f3095fd3fb769dd3d6562ad)
 * Ben Tarnoff for The Guardian: [Tech's push to teach coding isn't about kids' success – it's about cutting wage](https://www.theguardian.com/technology/2017/sep/21/coding-education-teaching-silicon-valley-wages)
+* Jonny Bunning for The  New Inquiry: [Capitalism with a Fluffy Face](https://thenewinquiry.com/capitalism-with-a-fluffy-face/).
+On tech companies being happy to open up their offices to dogs (to keep workers happy), but not unions.

 ### On open source

 * Ashe Dryden: [The Ethics of Unpaid Labor and the OSS Community](https://www.ashedryden.com/blog/the-ethics-of-unpaid-labor-and-the-oss-community)
 * Kyle E. Mitchell: [The Mendicant Maintainerati](https://writing.kemitchell.com/2017/02/10/Medicant-Maintainerati.html)
+* Rob Hunter for Jacobin: [Reclaiming the Computing Commons](https://www.jacobinmag.com/2016/02/free-software-movement-richard-stallman-linux-open-source-enclosure/)

 ### On accelerationism